bjpop/gurita/docsrc/normtest.rst

 .. code-block:: text

    -c COLUMN [COLUMN...]
-   --column COLUMN [COLUMN...]
+   --col COLUMN [COLUMN...]

-By default ``normtest`` will test all numerical columns for normality, however the ``--column/-c`` option allows you to test only specific columns.
+By default ``normtest`` will test all numerical columns for normality, however the ``--col/-c`` option allows you to test only specific columns.

 For example the following command tests only the ``sepal_length`` column from the ``iris.csv`` dataset: